octavioroncero/madwave3/README.md

 For the instalation of the general purpose program::

-$ cd BIN
+$ cd BIN &
 $ source ./colmad3.sh

 and it will create 10 executables

-bndgrid.out  cheby-spectra.out  cip.out  colmad3.sh  crp.out  distri.out  distriREAC.out  mad3.out  rate.out  rates2s.out  sigma.out
+bndgrid.out  cheby-spectra.out  cip.out   crp.out  distri.out  distriREAC.out  mad3.out  rate.out  rates2s.out  sigma.out

 which are independent on the potential used.

 mad3.out (and bndgrid.out) read the potential, fragments wave functions and electric dipole moments in

-../pot  ../func ../dip ../bnd  (the 2 last in the case of photodissociation)
+../pot  ../func ../dip ../bnd  (the  last two  in the case of photodissociation)

 in which the user-provided potential program write the required information.

 An example (for H+HD  using the BKMP2  PES) can be found in directory EXAMPLES/H+DH-v0j0::

-$ ./colpot.sh
+$ ./colpot.sha &
 $ ./pot.out

 will generate that information.